florianfelice/PYCOF/docs/modules/sql/sql.rst

 The credentials argument can take the path or json file name into account to load them.

-For instance, you can have multiple credential files such as :obj:`/etc/config.json`, :obj:`/etc/MyNewHost.json` and :obj:`/home/OtherHost.json`.
+For instance, you can have multiple credential files such as :obj:`/etc/.pycof/config.json`, :obj:`/etc/.pycof/MyNewHost.json` and :obj:`/home/.pycof/OtherHost.json`.
 In :py:meth:`pycof.sql.remote_execute_sql` you can play with the credentials argument.

-    * To use the :obj:`/etc/config.json` credentials you can use the default arguments by not providing anything.
+    * To use the :obj:`/etc/.pycof/config.json` credentials you can use the default arguments by not providing anything.
-    * To use :obj:`/etc/MyNewHost.json` you can either pass :obj:`credentials='MyNewHost.json'` or the whole path to use them.
+    * To use :obj:`/etc/.pycof/MyNewHost.json` you can either pass :obj:`credentials='MyNewHost'` or :obj:`credentials='MyNewHost.json'` or the whole path to use them.
-    * To use :obj:`/home/OtherHost.json` you need to pass the whole path.
+    * To use :obj:`/home/.pycof/OtherHost.json` you need to pass the whole path.

 Example: